metrafin/documentation/README.md

 # Authorization

-To authenticate to endpoints, use an `Authorization` header containing just your application's private token, a colon, and an accesstoken provided to your application.
+To authenticate to endpoints, use an `Authorization` header containing just your application's private token, a colon, and an access token provided to your application.
 (See [Accepting Access Tokens](#accepting-access-tokens) for more info about access tokens.)

 For endpoints listed in the Endpoints section labeled "Auth: app_private:accesstoken", follow the `app_private_token:accesstoken` format. ex. `Authorization: ep7c02pVdLhp9tti9z3fj5aqT0ZlvmJ_qDb1wM7Xft4mI_Kf:66sULabGH9AK2dqjt0SVCzBq0BKN_mB2`